joaoanes/devops-workshop-pub/slides/day1/5terraform.md

 - We want to bring up an ec2.
 How?

 ---
+transition: view-transition
+mdc: true
+---

-# Step 1: Configure the Backend
+# Step 1: Configure the Backend {.inline-block.view-transition-fin}
 <VClickList>

 - **Backend Block**: Configures where Terraform stores its state files.